LappleApple/awesome-leading-and-managing/For-Developers-Teamwork-TechDebt.md

 - [How Awesome Engineers Ask for Help](https://hackernoon.com/how-awesome-engineers-ask-for-help-93bcb2c7dbb7) - by Greg Sabo.
 Takeaway: Techniques for collaboration, such as clarifying what's expected of you, taking full responsibility for work so that you don't pass the buck, following up after getting answers, and showing appreciation.

 - [How to Build Ownership in Your Team – Case Study](https://luis-goncalves.com/build-ownership-team-case-study/) - by Michael Carr.
 Takeaway: Let the entire team to be involved in project inception, high-level backlog planning and prioritization; make teams cross-functional; be lean; and provide data so the team can understand the problem.

+- [High Output Management for (Non-managing) Tech Leads](https://www.g9labs.com/2020/01/04/high-output-management-for-non-managing-tech-leads/) - by Andrew Hao.
+Takeaway: Framed within a reference to Andy Grove's *High Output Management*, this covers how tech leads can be effective.
+"Collaborate closely with your management counterpart to develop and contextualize these indicators ... output indicators, quality indicators, in-process inspections."

 - [Hyperproductive Development](http://blog.jessitron.com/2017/06/the-most-productive-circumstances-for.html) - by Jessica Kerr.
 Takeaway: "the most productive development happens when one person knows the system intimately because they wrote it; this is in conflict with growing a system beyond what one person maintains."
 The post offers suggestions for what teams can do.